 Medieval Shield Parts

-There were three common parts associated with medieval shields namely the Enarmes, Bouche and the Boss.
-The Enarmes was a leather strap attached to the back of the shield and that was used by soldiers to carry the shield.
+There were three common parts associated with medieval shields namely the Enarmes, Bouche, and the Boss.
+The Enarmes was a leather strap attached to the back of the shield that was used by soldiers to carry the shield.

 The Bouche was a notch that was cut on top of the shield so as to place the lance when jousting found on the Heater shield.